 There are a total of 23 horses and 14-16 horses are available for the guests to ride at any time.
 The Western style saddle gives the utmost comfort and safety to horse and rider alike on long day treks.
 Depending on the condition of the ground riders will walk, jog (which is a very slow seated trot) and canter.
 You will always be accompanied by an experienced guides on all trails.
 For advanced riders: there are 2 hours riding in the morning, 2 hours in the afternoon, and one whole day (6 hours), (we do not ride in the afternoon before the dayride) altogether 24 hours per week.
 For beginners: 1 and a half hours the morning, 1 and a half hours in the afternoon, altogether 18 hours per week.
 If required you can have lessons in the outside training paddock.
 There is no riding on arrival or departure days.

 For the beginners programme you do not have to have any riding ability.
 You learn by handling the horse on-site.
-According to the principle ‘Learning by Doing’ we are soon able to do our first rides in the countryside.
+According to the principle ‘Learning by Doing’ you are soon able to go for your first rides in the countryside.
 There is a minimum age limit of 18 for this ranch.

 Guests who book the programme for advanced riders (longer hours, faster pace) must be confident in walk, trot, and canter and open to Western style riding.
 Your guide will give you directions in western style: neck reining, jogging and seated canter.
 All the horses are trained in real western style and ridden this way.
 Your guide is passionate about Western Horsemanship and likes things done according to ranch protocol.
 He has a strong personality and is lots of fun.

 Riders for the advanced programme should be used to riding in the countryside and must be fit enough to ride between 2 and 6 hours a day.
-There are lots of hills and rough terrain in the Algarve, some of the very steep hills we have to lead our horses down.
-So riders should be able to mount and dismount by themselves and should be sure footed also.
-Riders who are less experienced can ride in a separate group, this way all abilities can be catered for.
+There are lots of hills and rough terrain in the Algarve, some of the very steep hills you have to lead your horses down.
+So riders should be able to mount and dismount by themselves and should be sure footed.
+Riders who are less experienced can ride in a separate group, so all abilities can be catered for.

 Guests are encouraged to catch, groom and tack up their horse by themselves however there is always someone who can lend a hand!
 Either a keen interest in Western riding and natural horsemanship or a willingness to learn is preferable for this ranch.